eliotfowler/aluminum/README.md

  - if statements
  - while loops
  - assignments
+ - class definition and instance creation

 What doesn't work that you would otherwise expect to
 ----------------------------------------------------

  - no newline at the EOF
- - semi-colons as a terminator
  - pretty much everything else

 Sample Aluminum Code: